 This 70km route will take most climbers at least 7 or 8 days to complete.
 It is considered by many as the most beautiful route up Kilimanjaro and has also become popular due to the low foot traffic, high summit success rate and incredible panoramic views.
 This route is highly recommended.

 Most climbers will take a minimum of 6 days to complete Kilimanjaro on this route.
-It is considered fairly difficult and is well suited to the more adventurous and those with hiking / backpacking experience.
-Nicknamed the ‘whiskey route’, it is the most popular route with our clients due to its challenging nature and spectacular views of the summit.
+It is considered fairly difficult and is well suited to the more adventurous and those with hiking experience.
+Nicknamed the ‘whiskey route’, it is the most popular route with our guests thanks to its challenging conditions and spectacular views of the summit.

-Perhaps the oldest but also the easiest route up Kilimanjaro, the Marangu Route follows a gradual slope up the mountain.
-The route can be completed in 5 days but Kilimanjaro Experience takes the 6 day option.
-The route is 72 km’s in length and is nicknamed the ‘Coca Cola route’ being the most classic trek up the mountain.
+Perhaps the oldest but also the easiest route up Kilimanjaro, the Marangu route follows a gradual slope up the mountain.
+The route can be completed in 5 days but Kilimanjaro-Experience takes the 6-day option to allow for better acclimatisation.
+The route is 69km in length and is nicknamed the ‘Coca Cola route’ being the most classic trek up the mountain.
 It is favoured during the rainy season and ascends and descends using the same path.

-This 73 km route approaches from the north, very close to the Kenyan border.
+This 70km route approaches from the north, very close to the Kenyan border.
 It is a route gaining traction and a recommended option for those looking to stay away from the crowds.
-It takes a minimum of 6 days to complete this route and is regarded as moderately steep and difficult.
-It is a great option for those with little hiking / backpacking experience.
+It takes a minimum of 6 days to complete this route which is regarded as moderately steep and difficult.
+It is a great option for those with little hiking experience.
 It is also a popular option during the rainy season.

 This route is nearly identical to the Lemosho route and approaches Kilimanjaro from the west.
-It takes around 7 days to complete and climbers using the route need to be confident with their ability to acclimatize, given the high starting point.
-It is a varied and beautiful route and crosses the incredible Shira Plateau before later joining the Machame Route.
+It takes around 7 days to complete and climbers using this route need to be confident with their ability to acclimatise, given the high starting point.
+It is a varied and beautiful route and crosses the incredible Shira Plateau before later joining the Machame route.

 Short and steep, the Umbwe route is not often used and said to be the most demanding on the mountain.
-Due to the route not providing much time for acclimatization, the success rate is not as high as other options.
-This climb takes a minimum of 5 days and is 53 km’s in length.
+Due to the route not providing much time for acclimatisation, the success rate is not as high as on the other routes.
+This climb takes a minimum of 5 days and is 51 km in length.

-Regarded as one of the best routes up Kilimanjaro, the Northern Route is also among the newest.
-It is one of the longest routes available, but this allows for more climbing time and is great for acclimatization.
+Regarded as one of the best routes up Kilimanjaro, the Northern route is also among the newest.
+It is one of the longest routes available, which allows for more climbing time and is great for acclimatisation.
 This means it has one of the highest success rates for reaching the summit.
 The route offers incredible varied scenery and, generally, a low number of visitors.

 Many climbers enjoy the southern part of this circuit only, where they can then leave the circuit from a number of points.
 It contours the base of the Kibo Crater and allows climbers to then choose a route to the summit.
 Find out more about the Summit Circuit.

-Six trails lead up to the base of Kibo peak.
+Six trails lead up to the base of Kibo cone.

-These six routes all meet up with a path – the Summit circuit – going round the foot of the Kibo cone.
-You will go along either the Northern Circuit or the Southern Circuit depending from which side of the mountain you started.
+These six routes all meet up with a path – the Summit circuit – going around the foot of the Kibo cone.
+You will go along either the Northern Circuit or the Southern Circuit depending on which side of the mountain you started.